 Community Organizer and Co-Creator

 Julia Solow has been the Westchester County Community Organizer at Community Voices Heard since November of 2013.
-Ms. Solow was inspired to build a life in pursuit of justice by her grandparents' union, community and political organizing.
-She started organizing as an undergraduate at James Madison University in solidarity with the Virginia chapter of DREAM Activist.
-Before coming to Community Voices Heard, she had the privilege to work with students, labor leaders and community activists through positions at John Carroll University's Center for Service and Social Action, the AFL-CIO National Campaigns Department and the East Harlem-based Latino Leadership Institute.
-As a CVH organizer, Ms. Solow has helped build the chapter from a Yonkers-only chapter to a Westchester County-wide chapter.
+Julia was inspired to build a life in pursuit of justice by her grandparents who were union organizers and community activists.
+She started organizing with the Virginia chapter of DREAM Activist while still an undergraduate at James Madison University.
+Before coming to CVH, she had the privilege to work with students, labor leaders and community activists through positions at John Carroll University's Center for Service and Social Action, the AFL-CIO National Campaigns Department and the East Harlem-based Latino Leadership Institute.
+Julia has helped build CVH Yonkers into a Westchester County-wide chapter.
 She is a member of the national training team at People's Action and is a co-creator of CVH's Ella Baker School of Community Organizing.
-Ms. Solow has a Bachelors in Social Work from James Madison University and a Masters in Social Work from Hunter College.
-She is bilingual in English and Spanish.